tig/mcec/docs/documentation.md

 *   **Mouse** - Sends mouse movement and button actions.
 *   **Built-In** - Single characters, `VK_` codes, `chars:`, `shiftdown:`, `shiftup:,` and `mcec:.`

-### Built-in Commands
+## Built-in Commands

-**MCE Controller** includes a set of pre-defined commands for controlling Windows Media Center as well as standard keyboard input.
-Pre-defined commands can be viewed in the built-in .commands file which is embedded into the MCE Controller executiable [here](https://github.com/tig/mcec/blob/master/Resources/MCEControl.commands).
+**MCE Controller** includes a set of pre-defined commands for controlling a Windows PC as well as standard keyboard input.
+Pre-defined commands can be viewed in `Commands.Show Commands` window.
 See the section titled “Defining Your Own Commands” below for instructions on how to add or change the commands **MCE Controller** supports.

 **MCE Controller** commands are _not_ case-sensitive.
 Thus `VK_UP` is equivalent to `vk_up` and `shutdown` is equivalent to `ShutDown`.